intel/fastuidraw/README.md

    - You need
       - for GL, from https://www.opengl.org/registry/: GL/glcorearb.h
       - for GLES, from https://www.khronos.org/registry/gles/: GLES2/gl2.h, GLES2/gl2ext.h, GLES3/gl3.h, GLES3/gl31.h, GLES3/gl32.h, KHR/khrplatform.h
-   - The expected place of those headers is hard-coded to be system headers in the typical location.
-For Linux this is /usr/include and for MinGW this is /mingw/include.
-If the headers are located elsewhere on your system, edit Makefile.gl_backend.settings.mk and change GL_INCLUDEPATH (and possibly GL_RAW_HEADER_FILES and/or GLES_RAW_HEADER_FILES) as required by your system.
+   - The expected place of those headers is set by setting the environmental variable GL_INCLUDEPATH; if the value is not set, the build system will guess a value.
+The name of the header files is controlled by the environmental variables GL_RAW_HEADER_FILES for GL and GLES_RAW_HEADER_FILES for GLES.
+If a value is not set, reasonable defaults are used.
  - SDL2 (demos only)
  - doxygen (for documentation)

 Building
 ========
-  "make targets" to see all build targets.
-  The following variables control what is built:
+  "make targets" to see all build targets and the list of environmental variables that control what is built and how.
-   - BUILD_GL (default value 1).
-If 1, build libFastUIDrawGL (and demos for GL)
-   - BUILD_GLES (default value 0).
-If 1, build libFastUIDrawGLES (and demos for GLES)

 Installing
 ==========